 Click Continue.
 And then click Activate.

 This will enable remarketing features in your Google Analytics 4 properties.
 This means that when a visitor lands on your website (and GA4 is loaded), he/she will also get 3rd party cookies related to remarketing.
-If you want to programmatically control it (e.g. disable Google Signals if consent for marketing cookies is not given), then read this documentation.
+If you want to control it programmatically (e.g. disable Google Signals if consent for marketing cookies is not given), read this documentation.

-This automatic control of Google Signals can also be implemented with Google Tag Manager and I explain how to do that in my Google Tag Manager Masterclass for Beginners.
+This automatic control of Google Signals can also be implemented with Google Tag Manager, and I explain how to do that in my Google Tag Manager Masterclass for Beginners.

 Link Google Analytics 4 with Google Ads

-Go to your Google Analytics 4 admin panel and then click Google Ads Linking in the property column.
+Go to your Google Analytics 4 admin panel and click Google Ads Linking in the property column.